proprefenetre/julius/README.md

 By default, `caesar` can be used to decipher classified text using ROT13:

 ~~~
-$ caesar -e ATTACKATDAWN
+$ caesar -e ETTUBRUTE
-> NGGNPXNGQNJA
+> RGGHOEHGR
-$ caesar -e NGGNPXNGQNJA
+$ caesar -e RGGHOEHGR
-> ATTACKATDAWN
+> ETTUBRUTE
 ~~~

 If you give it a file path, `caesar` will read its input from the file.
-You can specify your own secret shift using the `-s/--shift` option. will be written to stdout or to a file if one is specified using the `-o/--output` option.
+You can specify your own secret shift using the `-s/--shift` option.
+The encrypted contents of the file will be written to stdout or to a file if one is specified using the `-o/--output` option.

 ~~~
 $ caesar -s 5 -e ITSJUSTARABBIT